hnjm/DrawingAndEditingSample-ForWebApi/README.md

 ### Description

-This samples shows you how to implement drawing and editing shapes into your web application.
+This sample demonstrates how to implement drawing and editing shapes into your web application.

 ![Screenshot](https://github.com/ThinkGeo/DrawingAndEditingSample-ForWebApi/blob/master/ScreenShot.png)